Topics

 SUMMARY

-Life insurance can be used in a variety of ways to manage your business tax-efficiently.
+If you’re a business owner in Canada, you can use life insurance in a variety of ways to manage your business tax-efficiently.
 Business-owned life insurance policies cover taxes upon the death of the insured.
-Additionally, insurance-tracking shares can ensure that proceeds from a life insurance policy are passed down tax-free.
+And, insurance-tracking shares can ensure that proceeds from a life insurance policy are passed down tax-free.

 IN THIS ARTICLE